ThaC0derDre/ProjectSample/README.md

 ### App Abilities: <br>
 * Generates a Schedule after considering 15+ conditions
 * Saves to Online Database, to make data visiable to anyone with a log-in
-* Highlights the user logged in to know where to be posted for the hour
+* Highlights the user logged-in to know where to be posted for the hour
 * Ability to Add, Edit, and Delete Staff/Directories/Schedules/Posts/ and Shifts
-* Able to export to PDF as a single spreadsheet, displaying all vital information nicely
+* Able to export to PDF as a single spreadsheet, displaying all vital information clearly
+* Different capabilities for different users (Supervisors have different views and abilities)

 ### Tech Stack: <br>
 * Framework - SwiftUI | Some UIKit & HTML/CSS <br>